Welcome back, and I want to begin with a couple of statements from people about this book.

 I hate war.

-Well, the Navy had sent him on a guided inspection of American naval and marine bases in Europe.
+While the Navy had sent him on a guided inspection of American naval and marine bases in Europe, the main impression conveyed by his contemporaneous diary account was that of a sightseer.

-So talk a little bit about that, how he ran as a peace candidate and then he flipped, pushing us into war.
+So talk a little bit about that, how he ran as a peace candidate, and then he flipped pushing us into war.

 He never mentioned that he was the guy that helped to inspire it in the first place.